 “Blessed are those who hear the word of God and keep it. “

 What we do and say is contingent what we hear.

 “ The hearing is always found close to the speaking tongue. “

 Ralph Waldo Emerson

-In the mix of all that we hear, ie. news reports, political outcomes, mandates, employment requirements, housing needs, a spouse or friend’s requests and complaints, doctor’s reports and never ending self talk….
-PAY ATTENTION to the triggers, cues.
+Returning to our opening scripture – in the mix of all that we hear, ie. news reports, political outcomes, mandates, employment requirements, housing needs, a spouse or friend’s requests and complaints, doctor’s reports and never ending self talk….
+PAY ATTENTION.

-Also, shift through what you’re hearing to determine if you are hearing God?
+Are you hearing God?
 Can you hear His voice in the mix of your days noises?
 Do you recognize it, understand it, pay attention to it?
-Is His voice giving you cues or is another source?
-Again, in the silence of your own thoughts, are you preceiving and discerning His voice?

 “The entrance of your words bring light.”